 Teeth were designed to complement each other by distributing the forces of your bite.
-When teeth are missing, unusual stresses are placed on the remaining teeth, gums and other oral tissues, the adjacent teeth will fall into the space and the opposing tooth will grow out of its socket, since it is unopposed.
-Your ability to chew and speak normally can be affected.
-Fortunately, dental bridges and single tooth implants are options for correcting tooth loss.
+When teeth are missing, unusual stresses are placed on the remaining teeth, gums and other oral tissues, which can allow:

 Dental Bridge Procedure

 The procedure usually takes three appointments to complete.
-At the first appointment, Dr. Marlin in his Washington DC dental office will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin to allow room for a dental crown to be placed over them.
+At the first appointment, Dr. Marlin will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin to allow room for a dental crown to be placed over them.

 At the last visit, your temporary bridge will be removed, and the permanent bridge will be fitted, adjusted and custom colored to match your natural teeth.
 It is then cemented in place.
 Depending on the complexity of your case, multiple visits may be required for the most precise result by checking the fit of the ceramic or gold alloy framework, by analyzing the bite, and by making shade match enhancements.

-Please call the Washington DC dental office of Dr Gerald Marlin at 202-244-2101 for information about dental bridges.
+Please call Dr. Marlin Gerald at 202-851-8016 to schedule a dental bridge consultation at Prosthetic Dentistry of Washington D.C.
 Dr. Marlin serves patients in Bethesda, Arlington, and nearby areas of Maryland and Virginia, as well as visitors from across the country.